rshuo/rshuo.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a researcher in Microsoft Research Asia (MSRA), NLC group.
+I am currently an associate researcher at the Institute of Automation, Chinese Academy of Sciences.
 I received my PhD in June 2021 under the supervision of Prof. Shuai Ma of Beihang University (BUAA) and Prof. Ming Zhou of MSRA.

 Email: renshuo@microsoft.com

 ## Research Interests

-Neural Machine Translation, Low-resource and Unsupervised Machine Translation, Speech Pre-training
+Neural Machine Translation, Low-resource and Unsupervised Machine Translation, Muti-modal pre-training

 ## Publications